BAHUGUNAHIMANI/ZEPHYX-Multimodel-edge_ai/README.md

 - **Detection Logic:** The framework identified a **Moderate Risk** fungal pattern with a **Texture Variance of 308.80**.
 - **Edge Efficiency:** These results were generated using a **TFLite quantized model**, ensuring sub-100ms inference on a standard laptop CPU without GPU or Internet.
 - **Multimodal Status:** The system concurrently monitors **Acoustic Biomarkers** while performing visual segmentation.
+## Research Context

+This project addresses a core challenge in efficient machine learning: how much can a model be compressed before its statistical guarantees degrade?
+Drawing on principles related to optimal transport and efficient approximation (cf. Houry et al., AISTATS 2024), ZEPHYX achieves sub-100ms inference by compressing a multimodal model to 15MB using TFLite quantization — without internet dependency or GPU.

+**Key research questions explored:**
+- Accuracy vs compression trade-off in cross-modal inference
+- Edge deployment constraints as a lens for efficient ML design
+- Offline-first AI for resource-constrained environments